wcasper/geometry-seminar/index.md

 **Introduction:**

-The CSUF Geometry Seminar is an extension of the Geometry Seminar first established at CSUF in 2007.
+The CSUF Virtual Geometry Seminar is an extension of the Geometry Seminar first established at CSUF in 2007.
 It is intended as a venue for talks related to geometry and topology (broadly interpreted) and to be a place where faculty from many different universities can find a friendly and collaborative atmosphere.
 Titles, abstracts, and video recordings for past and up-coming talks may be found here.

 ***